charitarthchugh/ucsas_intro_python/index.md

 - A class is a blueprint for objects
 - It defines ways to initiate an object of the made up class, functions for various properties, methods, etc.
-- init(self, x, y) is a function that exists for all classes - to initiate values to the class.
+- __init__(self, parameters) is a function that exists for all classes - to initiate values to the class.
 - Methods are defined for the object class using functions with parameter self and more within the class.

 ---